nozavroni/csvelte/docs/users_guide/getting_started/first_steps.rst

         Another unfortunate side-effect of CSV coming in so many flavors is that you can never really be sure which flavor you're going to get.
 Making matters worse, the CSV format doesn't natively support meta data of any kind (well, with the possible exception of an optional header row).
 The only way you can ever 100% reliably determine the flavor of a dataset is to open the file and look at its content yourself.
 That's what a taster does.
 It's simply an object that, given a dataset, will analyze (taste) a sample of it, and return a flavor object, each of its attributes set to the taster's educated best guess.
     Stream
         Rather than attempt to write classes for each potential source or destination for CSV data, CSVelte instead relies on the power and flexibility of PHP's native streams_ functionality.
 A stream, according to php.net_, "is a resource object which exhibits streamable behavior.
 That is, it can be read from or written to in a linear fashion".
 CSVelte provides a class called :php:class:`IO\\Stream` which provides an object-oriented interface to this functionality.
+    Resource
+        In PHP, a resource is a special type of variable used to represent external objects.
+More specifically, a stream resource is a reference to a streamable data source, or even more specifically, to a specific position within that data source.
+For example, let's assume we're streaming a file from the local file system.
+A resource variable in this instance will point to a specific position within your file, changing as you read or seek through it.

+        I describe what a PHP resource is only so that you can understand the distinction between a PHP resource variable and a :php:class:`IO\\Resource` object within CSVelte. :php:class:`IO\\Resource` is a class used within CSVelte to represent a stream resource.
+It cannot be read from, it cannot be written to.
+It doesn't *do* anything.
+It simply wraps a native PHP stream resource, providing an object-oriented interface and some conveniences such as lazy-opening and the like.
+Within CSVelte, it's used wherever one would normally expect a native PHP stream resource.

 Getting down to business
 ------------------------